-If for some reason, the next payment date of a subscription has to be modified, the delivery details will be updated automatically if the current values are not valid.
+If for any reason, the next payment date of a subscription has to be modified, the delivery details will be updated automatically if the current values are not valid.
 In this case, a customer note is added to the subscription.

 Note: If you don’t want that the extension sends this notification to the customer, you can update the delivery details manually at the same time that you change the next payment date (Before saving the changes).

 When assigning a delivery date for the next order, if a valid date cannot be found, an internal note is added to the subscription.
-In this case, the delivery date is removed and the customer cannot update the delivery preferences until a new date is assigned by the merchant.
+In this case, the delivery date is removed, and the customer cannot update the delivery preferences until a new date is assigned by the merchant.

 Any other change in the delivery date is up to the merchant to notify the customer.
-We have decided to leave this case empty to let the merchants explain the reason for the change in a more personal note.
+We have decided to leave this case empty to let the merchants explain the reason for the change on a more personal note.